mrmrs/fluidity/README.md

 ### A fully responsive css framework that is impossibly small

-Html is almost 100% responsive out of the box.
+HTML is almost 100% responsive out of the box.
 This stylesheet patches the remaining holes to get to 100% and in just 247 minified bytes.
 Let's make the web just a bit more responsive shall we?